Dwight Schrute: Interests

-Dwight is trained in the art of surveillance and is a former Lackawanna County volunteer sheriff's deputy.
+Dwight is trained in the art of surveillance and served as a volunteer [sheriff]'s deputy in Lackawanna County.
 He has a black belt in Goju-Ryu karate, and is the senpai at his dojo.
 Dwight is a pop culture and sci-fi enthusiast.
 In the episode "The Fire", he mentioned the movie The Crow as being his favorite film.
-He hints at belief in fictional creatures such as androids, zombies and vampires (though curiously, despite having claimed in "Business School" to have shot a werewolf (that was actually his neighbor's dog), he says in one of his blog entries that he does not believe in them; however, he may have simply been denying claims of werewolves at Schrute Farms to prevent potential visitors from being frightened away).
-He enjoys, and is shown to be skilled at, playing table tennis, and states that many of his heroes are table tennis players.
-His musical tastes vary, but heavy metal seems to be a recurring theme.
+He hints at belief in fictional creatures such as androids, zombies and vampires.
+He enjoys playing table tennis, and states that many of his heroes are table tennis players.
+His musical tastes vary, but heavy metal seems to be recurring.

-His personal musical talents are not lacking, as he plays guitar and recorder in addition to singing.
-He has a fascination with cars; he usually checks a car's suspension, especially muscle cars.
-He drives a 1987 Pontiac Trans Am though in the "Finale" he's driving a 2013 Dodge Challenger.
-His technological talents are limited, but he shows a passion for the online role-playing game Second Life, in which the only differences between himself and his avatar is that his avatar has the last name "Shelford" and the ability to fly, and in "Spooked", he plays StarCraft while dressed in a Halloween costume of Sarah Kerrigan.
-He also shows an interest in trains, as he is restoring a turn-of-the-century steam engine in his slaughterhouse, during "The Meeting", which has him bonding with Toby Flenderson, as they share the same interest.
+He plays guitar and recorder, and sings.
+He is fascinated with cars; he usually checks a car's suspension, especially muscle cars.
+His technological talents are limited, but he shows a passion for the online role-playing game Second Life.
+He also shows an interest in trains.
 In "Todd Packer", it is revealed that Dwight does not know who Justin Bieber is, asking Jim "Who is Justice Beaver?", leaving Jim to answer "A crime-fighting beaver."